Realxeng/PDF-handler-API/README.md

 The layout of the PDF. either "potrait" or "landscape"
 - `font (string)`
 The default font to be used in the PDF [Availabe Fonts](https://pdfkit.org/docs/text.html#fonts)
+- `logo (string: url)`
+URL of the logo image that will be displayed as a header in the PDF